Properties of chestnuts

 This brown layer, which is found beneath the cortex, contains a type of antinutrient that inhibits the activity of the pancreatic and salivary amylase enzyme.
 This produces that the carbohydrates of the chestnut are very slowly digested, being beneficial for diabetics, although in excess it causes too much flatulence and gases.

 Chestnuts are rich in potassium and vitamin B

 Potassium is also necessary for the body to convert carbohydrates into glycogen (a reserve of carbohydrates in the liver) or for the synthesis of proteins.
 Potassium is very interesting to prevent hypertension.

 Anti-prostatic properties of chestnuts

 Chesnuts contanin a lot of zinc, a very important antiprostate component.
-Its use avoids the uncontrolled enlargement of this gland (Eat crude chestnuts).
+Its use avoids the uncontrolled enlargement of this gland (Eat crude chestnuts)

 How to cook chestnuts?